paulasquin/computer-vision-cs/Assignment2/report.md

 ## Project structure

 ### Box class
 In order to work on this project, we decided to create our own "box" class.
-This object is made of simple attributes: the coordinates of the
+This object is made of simple attributes: the value of minimum x, minimum y, maximum x, maximum y that are describing the boundaries of the box.
+We also have implemented a _is_overlap_ method to

 ### Interface class